A survey of the homology cobordism group: Appendix: Examples of Homology 3 -Spheres

 The fundamental classes of the zero-sections of $D^2$-bundles generate the second homology group $H_2(X(G); \mathbb{Z})$.
 Thus, for each vertex of $G$, we have a generator of $H_2(X(G); \mathbb{Z})$.
 Hence, the intersection form on $H_2(X(G); \mathbb{Z})$ is naturally characterized by the corresponding intersection matrix $I=(a_{ij})$ whose data is given in the following way:

 A plumbing graph $G$ is called \emph{unimodular} if $\mathrm{det}(I)= \pm 1$.
-In this case, $Y(G)$ is called a \emph{plumbed homology $3$-sphere}.
+The unimodularity of the plumbing graph implies that $Y(G)$ is a homology $3$-sphere, so it is called a \emph{plumbed homology $3$-sphere}.
 We may characterize the \emph{negative definiteness} of $G$, it requires that $I$ is negative-definite, i.e., $\mathrm{signature}(I)=-|G|$, where $|G|$ denotes the number of vertices of $G$.

-A Seifert fibered homology sphere $M(S^2;e, (a_1,b_1), \ldots, (a_n,b_n))$ can be realized as the boundary of a star-shaped plumbing graph, see Figure~\ref{fig:star}.
+A Seifert fibered homology sphere $M(S^2;e, (a_1,b_1), \ldots, (a_n,b_n))$ can be realized as the boundary of a star-shaped plumbing graph.
 This graph is unique when it is negative-definite \cite[Section~1.1]{Sav02}.
-The integer weights $t_{ij}$ in the graph are found by solving the equation \eqref{weights} and expanding the continued fractions $[t_{i1},\ldots,t_{im_{i}}]$ as follows: for each $i \in \{1, \ldots,n \}$
+The integer weights $t_{ij}$ in the graph are found by solving the equation \eqref{weights} and expanding the continued fractions $[t_{i1},\ldots,t_{im_{i}}]$ as follows: for each $i \in \{1, \ldots,n \}$, we have

 In this survey, we focus on the following three families of Brieskorn spheres.
-Assume that $p,q$ and $r$ are pairwise coprime, positive, and ordered integers such that $2 \leq p < q <r$:
+Assume that $p$ and $q$ are pairwise coprime, positive, and ordered integers such that $2 \leq p < q$:

 \begin{enumerate} \item $\{ \Sigma(p,q,pqn-1)\}_{n=1}^\infty$, \item $\{ \Sigma(p,q,pqn+1)\}_{n=1}^\infty$, \item $\{ \Sigma(p_n, q_n, r_n)\}_{n=1}^\infty$ where $p_n q_n + p_n r_n - q_n r_n = 1$, \begin{itemize} \item[(a)] $\{ \Sigma(2n, 4n-1,4n+1)\}_{n=1}^\infty$, \item[(b)] $\{ \Sigma(2n+1, 4n+1,4n+3)\}_{n=1}^\infty$, \item[(c)] $\{ \Sigma(2n+1, 3n+2,6n+1)\}_{n=1}^\infty$, \item[(d)] $\{ \Sigma(2n+1, 3n+1,6n+5)\}_{n=1}^\infty$. \end{itemize} \end{enumerate}